petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 ## Building our palette

 Firstly, let's create the map for our color palette setup.
-Like we decided above, let's keep the names of the *"keys"* semantic.
-That way we could potentially even pull in the palette *"keys"* when buidling the front-end customization API, as to not limit the creator of the palette to simply *"primary"* and *"complementary"* as names.

-I'm also going to keep our colors in a map called *"palette"* so we can keep our main API's code more modular to allow it to work with customizable properties other than just modifying colors.
+We are going to keep our colors in a sub-map called *"palette"* so we can keep our main API's code more modular to allow it to work with other customizable properties than just colors.

 ```scss
 // Customization module defaults